-Same as our country’s defense has different DEFCON levels; five being peaceful and one being an all out war, “OUCHIES,” come with their own levels of severity, and in regards to parenting and childhood, DEFCON five is peaceful and one is an all out panic with frantic screams for 911.
+Same as our country’s defense has different DEFCON levels; five being peaceful and one being an all out war, “OUCHIES,” come with their own levels of severity.
+In regards to parenting and childhood, DEFCON five is peaceful and one is an all out panic with frantic screams for 911.

-Father’s and mothers have different responses to each DEFCON level.
+Father’s and mothers have different responses to each DEFCON levels.
 Often, fathers confuse Continue reading

 When I was a young boy, I used to ask God to make deals with me,